Friday, September 08, 2006

 What is “flexible work schedule”?

-It is the right granted to a solo parent employee to vary his/her arrival and departure time without affecting the core work hours as defined by the employer.
-Under Section 6 of RA 8972, the employer shall provide for a flexible working schedule for solo parents: Provided, That the same shall not affect individual and company productivity: Provided, further, That any employer may request exemption from the above requirements from the DOLE on certain meritorious grounds.
+It is the right granted to a solo parent employee to vary arrival and departure time without affecting the core work hours as defined by the employer.
+Under Section 6 of RA 8972, the employer must provide for a flexible working schedule for solo parents: But the flexible work schedule should not affect individual and company productivity: Provided, further, That any employer may request exemption from the above requirements from the DOLE on meritorious grounds.

 What about the issue of work discrimination, in terms of job assignments or promotion?

-Section 7 of RA 8972 provides that no employer shall discriminate against any solo parent employee with respect to terms and conditions of employment on account of his/her status.
+Section 7 of RA 8972 provides that employers must not discriminate against solo parents with respect to terms and conditions of their employment.

 What is the so-called single parent leave?

-In addition to leave privileges under existing laws, parental leave of not more than seven (7) working days every year shall be granted to any solo parent employee who has rendered service of at least one (1) year.
+Section 18.
+Parental Leave – In addition to leave privileges under existing laws, parental leave of not more than seven (7) working days every year shall be granted to any solo parent employee who has rendered service of at least one (1) year.
+The seven-day parental leave shall be non-cumulative.

 A common problem of single parents is providing educational opportunities for their children.
 Does RA 8972 have provision on this issue?